mspaintmsi/superUser/SCRIPTING.md

 option. _superUser_ returns this code, unless it fails itself.
 In this case, it returns a code from -1000001 to -1000004 instead of the normal code from 1 to 4.

-By default, if the child process is a console application, a new console is created for it (in a new window).
-If you specify the `/s` option, the child process shares the parent's console (in the same window).

-If the child process is a GUI application, the `/s` option has no effect.

 Examples
 --------